-- 1. During the period of phased separation, the health, dental, and vision benefits and the cost-share formula in force for full-time faculty shall continue for the faculty member, spouse, and eligible dependents. - 2.
+- 1. For the maximum period of phased separation and continuing for one additional year, the health, dental, and vision benefits and the cost-share formula set forth in this Agreement for full-time faculty shall continue for the faculty member, spouse, and eligible dependents, provided however, that if the faculty member or spouse is Medicare eligible at the end of the actual phased separation period, the University will provide and pay for Medicare wraparound health insurance (e.g., Senior Blue) through the University's Medicare wraparound program.
+Such retired faculty member/spouse is responsible for paying his/her own Medicare Part B premiums. - 2.
 During the phased separation period, the faculty member and the University will continue to contribute to the faculty member's pension plan in accordance with the faculty member's actual salary and the schedule contained in applicable collective bargaining agreements. - 3.
 Full tuition-remission benefits for the faculty member, spouse, and eligible dependents shall remain in force during and after the phased separation period. - 4.
 Disability insurance and life insurance shall remain in force during the phased separation period within the limits imposed by the contracts with the insurers.
 STD and LTD benefits will be based upon actual salary paid. - 5.
 Worker's compensation based on actual salary received shall remain in force during the phased separation period. - 6.
 The University will provide the faculty member with opportunities for pre-retirement financial counseling.